Sex scandal

-Public scandals involving allegations or information about possibly immoral sexual activities are often associated with the sexual affairs of film stars, politicians, famous athletes, or others in the public eye.
+A sex scandal is a public scandal involving allegations or information about possibly immoral sexual activities, often associated with the sexual affairs of film stars, politicians, famous athletes, or others in the public eye.
 Sex scandals receive attention if a prominent figure is involved, if there is a perception of hypocrisy, if a public figure's sexuality is non-normative, or if it involves non-consensual acts.
 A scandal may be based on reality, the product of false allegations, or a mixture of both.
 Whether the scandal is based in fact or not, it may lead to the celebrity disappearing from the public eye or to the resignation of prominent political figures.

 Sex scandals involving politicians often become political scandals, particularly when there is an attempt at a cover-up or suspicions of illegality.
 Attempts at coverups include payoffs, threats, or, in extreme cases, murder.

-While some commentators see sex scandals as irrelevant to politics, particularly where "professional performance [does] not seem to be impaired", Gene Healy of the Cato Institute views them as not just "great fun", but a reminder "that we should think twice before we cede more power to these fools."
+While some commentators see sex scandals as irrelevant to politics, particularly where "professional performance [does] not seem to be impaired", Gene Healy of the Cato Institute views them as not just "great fun", but a reminder that "we should think twice before we cede more power to these fools".
 An increase in the prevalence of morally questionable expressions of sexuality is sometimes referred to as a sexidemic.

 Sex scandals, in relation to political and public figures, often lead to questions of one's own ethics and moral code.
 A politician who is caught in a sex scandal is more likely to resign than a public figure in the face of a sex scandal.

 History

 Scandals have been a part of history in major declarations, false truces, when political or celebrity figures need to pay someone off to protect their legacy and more.
 Scandals can involve bribery, immoral action, shame, slander, misdoing, etc. The Hamilton–Reynolds affair, which involved Secretary of the Treasury Alexander Hamilton, who had a one-year affair with Maria Reynolds during George Washington's presidency, is considered one of the first sex scandals in American political history.
-Political sex scandals in the U.S. have included the first sex scandal of Alexander Hamilton to three major national political figures, Newt Gingrich, John Edwards, and Arnold Schwarzenegger.
-Men and women have to face scrutiny of their career or life in the field of politics by the media looking for scandals.
+Political sex scandals in the U.S. have included the first sex scandal of Alexander Hamilton to five major national political figures, Newt Gingrich, John Edwards, Arnold Schwarzenegger, Bill Clinton and Donald Trump.

 Infidelity

 Sex scandals involve sexual affairs which usually, but not always, involve infidelity.
 Infidelity has many definitions, either based on experience or research done on people who have been involved in the act of disloyalty and trust.
 To some, infidelity "is a complex phenomenon with multiple reasons driving people to cheat on their partners".
-A 2018 New York Times article cited an American Association for Marriage and Family Therapy national survey, stating "that 15 percent of married women and 25 percent of married men have had extramarital affairs".
+A 2018 article in The New York Times cited an American Association for Marriage and Family Therapy national survey, stating "that 15 percent of married women and 25 percent of married men have had extramarital affairs".